WPChill/strong-testimonials/readme.txt

 12. The widget settings in Cycle mode.
 13. The same widget in Static mode.

 == Changelog ==

+= 1.8.1 =
+* Fixed trailing comma error in JavaScript for IE 7 and 8.

 = 1.8 =